gbif/ipt/PublisherProfiles.md

   * If you have limited time and require help publishing your data...

     _No problem!
 Simply fill in the [dataset catcher form](https://demo.gbif.org/tools/suggest-dataset) with a description of your dataset.
 This makes your dataset visible to hundreds of data publishers who can help publish your dataset for you.
-To speed up the process, be sure to include a link to where your raw data can be downloaded and to indicate why your dataset would be a valuable addition to the GBIF data-pool._
+To speed up the process, be sure to include a link to where your raw data can be downloaded and to indicate why your dataset would be a valuable addition to the GBIF data-pool.
+Rest assured, you still retain ownership of your data, but you will need to give credit to the data publishers that help you as co-authors. _

 * Do you represent an organization, or GBIF Node?